Spain’s Most Versatile Grape: Viura

 Before the 1980s, Spain’s white wine scene was not in rude health.
 The industry was maintained by exports of Rioja, Cava, Sherry, and large volumes of bulk wine.
 The few premium labels that made it abroad – Rioja Blanco is one of the rare examples of a longstanding tradition – were subject to extensive periods of maturation in oak.
 Oxidized and often quite lifeless, they could hardly stimulate the palates of modern consumers.
 Something had to be done.

-“Spain’s association as a red wine country, in addition to the relatively recent technological advances and progress in white winemaking, forestalled our entry into the blanco segment,” observes Marques de Riscal’s marketing and PR manager, Ramon Roman.
+“Spain’s association as a red wine country, in addition to the relatively recent technological advances and progress in white winemaking, forestalled our entry into the Blanco segment,” observes Marques de Riscal’s marketing and PR manager, Ramon Roman.
 “We didn’t work on promoting our wines abroad until the 1990s, which initially put us at a disadvantage compared to other white wine regions.”
 Rioja’s oldest bodega has been at the forefront of Spain’s white revolution, investing heavily in the Rueda region in Castilla y León.
 To put it mildly, Spain has more than made up for the lost time.

 One notable exception is Viña Tondonia Gran Reserva Blanco; the winemaking formula at this Rioja stalwart has hardly changed since the bodega was founded.
 But that is no bad thing: classical white Rioja offers a pleasing counterpart to the pungent freshness of Albariño and Verdejo.
 Elsewhere, resurrecting once forgotten grapes like Caíño Blanco is all the rage in Galicia; several years ago, Torres planted a new white variety, a forgotten Catalan grape called “Selma Blanca,” in the vineyards of Catalunya.
 Tradition and modernity continue to coexist happily in the Spanish landscape.
-Meanwhile, Spain’s denominaciones (appellations) keep multiplying, so much so that it’s hard to keep track of the progress being made across all corners of the Iberian Peninsula.
+Meanwhile, Spain’s denominaciones (appellations) keep multiplying, so much so that it’s hard to keep track of progress across all corners of the Iberian Peninsula.

 In one sense, this is a story of forward momentum: new wineries, new styles, new techniques, and obscure vineyards coming to the fore.
 But in many ways, Spain is just going back to its roots.
 The country has long boasted a staggering range of diverse terroirs that are ideally suited to producing premium white styles.
 Thankfully, these high-potential sites and indigenous varieties are now given the respect they deserve.